 Young children thrive in the Montessori Primary / Preschool classroom.
 Developmentally responsive to their needs, each classroom features a full-range of Montessori materials that engage the child in exploring the world around him.
 The mixed-age environment provides the foundation for a cohesive community.
 Students, guided by a teacher and on their own, choose activities in the areas of practical life, sensory/motor, math, language, reading, geography, science, music and art.

 Master teachers carefully observe the needs of each child and present new activities at the moment when the child is most ready for them.
 Each day, the entire class joins together for singing, movement, listening to stories, and learning about their world and how to get along in it.
 At the end of each day, the children take part in free play on a well-equipped playground.
-Spanish, Art Appreciation, and Orff Music classes are also offered.
-Our Adventure Program begins in Primary with our youngest students participating in field trips through the year.
+Spanish, Art Appreciation, and Music classes are also offered.
+Our Experiential Learning Program begins in Primary with our youngest students participating in field studies through the year.

-Kindergarten students attend a half-day program with the younger children, plus a four hour session with only 5-to-6 year olds designed to meet the intellectual, physical, and emotional needs of Kindergarten students.
-Working with the younger children empowers our Kindergarten students to practice and develop strong leadership skills.
+Kinder Year students attend a half-day program with the younger children, plus a four hour session with only 5-to-6 year olds designed to meet the intellectual, physical, and emotional needs of Kinder Year students.
+Working with the younger children empowers our Kinder Year students to practice and develop strong leadership skills.
 During the portion of each day when they are with only other kindergarten children, they engage in advanced lessons in language, math and the cultural subjects, participate in group activities to build their knowledge and ability to communicate, and enjoy the social experience of bringing a lunch and eating with their friends by candlelight.